Log into AroFlo and go to Workflow > Periodic and select the periodic template you want to set a schedule for.

 To modify the next due schedule via the calendar:

-- Make sure your calendar is set up to display periodic tasks.
-To check this, click Calendar Settings > select Show Periodic Tasks > Save.
+Make sure your calendar is set up to display periodic tasks.
+To check this, click the (Settings) icon on your calendar view > select Event Types > Show Periodic Tasks > Save.
 (You only need to do this once.)

 View Periodic Task